 Upon request, the applicant may be asked to provide additional documentation.

-After all of the above information (steps 1-7) has been received, applicants who are determined to be acceptable to Gordon State College will be issued the I-20 form for entry into the United States.
-Prior to registration for classes, international applicants may have to take the COMPASS (Collegiate Placement Exam) if they have not graduated from a US high school.
-This exam is free, un-timed, and computerized.
-It consists of three (3) parts: English, Reading, and Math.
+Accepted applicants will be issued the I-20 form for entry into the United States.
+Prior to registration for classes, international applicants may be required to take the COMPASS (Collegiate Placement Exam).
 The COMPASS exam results are used for determining the applicant's entry level into the college and are used in advisement.

-In general, Fall Semester usually begins around the third week of August, and Spring Semester usually begins around the first week in January.
-Residence Hall fees and mandatory meal plan may increase.
-Additional information about fees for residence and dining halls are available on the Gordon State College website at www.gordonstate.edu.
+In general, Fall semester usually begins around the third week of August, and Spring semester usually begins around the first week in January.
+Residence hall fees and mandatory meal plan may increase.